etanowid/github-api/README.md

 <br/>

 ### To run:
-1. download the zip file or clone the repository: <br>
+1. download the zip file then unzip it or clone the repository: <br>
 shell> `git clone https://github.com/etanowid/github-api.git`
 2. on your machine: `github-api` -> open `index.html` on Google Chrome